-No, and we are not talking about paper.
+No, and we are not talking about a simple white paper.

-If reams of printing paper is what comes to mind when you hear ‘white paper’, it’s time to get acquainted.
-This highly functional and definitive content marketing tool has the potential to benefit your consumer and business.
+If reams of printing paper is what comes to mind when you hear ‘white paper’, then it’s time to get acquainted.

 An example of a white paper.
 Photo Source: Content Marketing Institute

 What is A White paper, Then?

 White Paper in businesses is a highly functional and definitive content marketing tool which has the potential of benfiting your consumer as well as your business.

 Originally coined for government-related documents, white papers are seeing increased popularity within brands.
 Think of them as research journals for businesses.
 Unlike a blog post or brochure which summarises key points, a white paper is an in-depth, comprehensive report focusing on a particular issue.
 They are useful in helping audiences understand about new concepts or products in an evidence-based manner.
 Though persuasive in nature, the ultimate goal here is to convince readers through objective data and research findings.